 Anyhoo, the guest speaker gave some invaluable information to the parents.
 I was so blown away by the tips, that I wrote them down (yes I took notes during the speech.)

-The guest people was Ms Terese MIllet, a Counseling Psychologist & Life Coach and a Phenomenal woman.
+The guest speaker was Ms Terese Millet, a Counseling Psychologist & Life Coach and a Phenomenal woman.
 I would like to share those tips here so other parents and guardians can impart of the knowledge.

 Ten tips to Parents

 - Take parenting seriously.
 Parenting is a sacred responsibility according to Ms Millet which should not be taken lightly.
 Parents are the shepherds that God created to protect and teach our children.
 Go full force with that in mind.
 Of course, you wouldn’t get everything right, we are all humans, plus raising a child is a big learning curve that should be taken very seriously.

 - Nurture purpose in your child.
 Every person born into this word was born with a purpose, there are no mistakes or accidents with the birth of a precious, innocent human being.
 Parents should observe carefully their child(ren) and guide them the best way they know how in the direction of the child’s purpose.

 - Do not compare.
 We are all unique in our own special way.
 There are an estimated 7.6 billion people on earth right now, according to the Population Reference Bureau (PRB) 2018 World Population Data Sheet.
 Each person has a distinct fingerprint.
 No two persons in this world (maybe in the next) have the exact same print.
 How cool is that!
 If we cannot compare fingerprints, which is seemingly such a simple thing, how can we begin to compare, personalities?